JeffLIrion/udacity_car_nanodegree_project04/README.md

 **Where the pipeline might fail**

-I can think of three general categories that would cause this pipeline to fail:
+A couple scenarios that could cause this pipeline to fail include:

 1. **The car is not driving within the lane lines.**  This pipeline assumes that the car is driving more or less in the center of the lane.
-It would likely fail if the car were to change lanes because the model is simply not designed to handle a complex case such as this.
+It would likely fail if the car were to change lanes because the model is simply not designed to handle a complex case such as this, especially considering that I used a mask which zeroed out the left, right, and center of the image in order to obtain the binary thresholded image.

-2. **The binary thresholding portion of the pipeline does not detect the lane lines.**  As I mentioned before, I feel that this aspect of the pipeline could be made much more accurate and robust.
-3. **The binary thresholding portion of the pipeline fails to eliminate edges which are not lane lines.**  While I did not work much with the challenge video, the pipeline performs poorly there due to the line in the middle of the lane between the light and dark asphalt.
-The model might also struggle with "tar snakes" on a road.
+2. **The binary thresholding portion of the pipeline fails to eliminate edges which are not lane lines.**  While I did not work much with the challenge video, a previous version of my pipeline performed poorly on that video due to the line in the middle of the lane between the light and dark asphalt.
+The model might struggle with words or signs painted on the road, such as "SLOW" or a crosswalk.
 In order to accurately fit a polynomial to the lane lines, we need to have good data points with minimal noisy data points.

-Issues 2 and 3 relate to finding which pixels correspond to the lanes.
-If we can do this reliably, then fitting a polynomial to those points should yield accurate estimations of the lane lines.